ndbastian/Coursera-Advanced-Machine-Learning/README.md

 2. The references of papers which appear in the courses as well as some notes about the papers
 3. Nicely commented code from helper functions to project architecture as well as a guideline of how to go through them
 4. Extend the project to end to end system: from data labeling to research diary (Ongoing)
-5. (New!)
-Uitlized git-lfs(https://git-lfs.github.com/) for large file upload and download

 Recourse collection contributors: [Michael Wang](https://github.com/MichaelYxWang)